joshelvn11/Moonflower/README.md

 ### Preloader

-As I have used a few assets that are bit larger size as well as external assets the website may take slightly longer to load, primarily for users with slower internet connection.
+As I have used a few assets that are bit larger size as well as external assets the website may take slightly longer to load, primarily for users with slower internet connections.
 In order to inform users the website is working correctly while it loads, so as they do not navigate away while it loads thinking it is broken, I have implemented a preloader to accomplish this.

 The preloader is a simple css animation meant to show the Sun, Earth and Moon orbiting each other.
 The preloader disapears on full page load.